 Each database comes up with its own syntax or query language to facilitate efficient information retrieval.
-SPARQL Protocol and RDF Query Language SQL (SPARQL) are used for managing and retrieval from databases mapped in RDF format.
+SPARQL Protocol and RDF Query Language SQL (SPARQL) are used for managing??? and retrieval from databases mapped in RDF format.
 Similarly, the cypher query is used with Neo4j graph databases.
 In terms of complexity, the neo4j query is far less complex and more intuitive than the SPARQL query.
 As an example, to retrieve the chemicals which are related to “fibrosis” as an adverse outcome, the syntax mentioned in Fig 4. is used, to retrieve the same information with both the cypher and SPARQL query.
 The cypher query pattern resembles to graph, where the parenthesis “()” represents the node, while “-[]->” represents the edge.
 Filtering the nodes and relationships based on certain criteria can be done using the WHERE clause or directly imputing property as key and value in the nodes and relationship.
 Static clauses used in cypher and SPARQL both are comprehensible and represent the intended process.